fluxninja/aperture/docs/content/concepts/policy/circuit.md

 The _Circuit_ describes a [control system][control-system] as an execution graph.
-The _Circuit_ is defined as a graph of interconnected signal processing components. _Signals_ flow between components via ports.
+The _Circuit_ is defined as a graph of interconnected signal processing components. _Signals_ flow between components through ports.
 As signals traverse the circuit, they get processed, stored within components or get acted upon (for
-example: load-shed, rate-limit, auto scale etc.).
+example: load-shed, rate-limit, auto-scale and so on).
 The _Circuit_ is evaluated periodically to respond to changes in signal readings.

 ## Component